sjexpos/freepbx/README.md

 FreePBX 15.0.16.56
 PHP 5.6
-ODBC mariadb driver updated to self compiled version instead of using the deprecated mysql driver XMPP is now installing and the daemon is running after integrating an armv7 mongodb supported version and tweeking some startup scripts
+ODBC mariadb driver updated to self compiled version instead of using the deprecated mysql driver Not working:
-Not working:
 FOP - automatic intallation script can't find the proper package.
 Example docker-compose.yaml (change tag to 18.15-alpha instead of 17.15-latest, if you want Asterisk 18 instead of Asterisk 17)